How to Create Collaborative Workshops: 4 Agenda Templates

 - Group activity

 Some of your employees would be coming to your workshop with their minds still on their previous meetings or tasks.
 Get them to refocus and participate actively by starting the workshop off with a simple ice-breaker.
 You can host a company trivia quiz, or even a group problem-solving activity to foster communication and teamwork.
 The goal is to free your employees of their distractions to ensure that the workshop would be a productive one.

 Often, we learn best by doing.
-Holding a group activity after the lessons gives your employees the opportunity to internalise what they have learnt in a hands-on environment.
-For example, if you’re holding a business analysis workshop, have your employees work in groups to solve a real world business problem.
+Holding a group activity after the lessons allows your employees to internalize what they have learned in a hands-on environment.
+For example, if you’re holding a business analysis workshop, have your employees work in groups to solve a real-world business problem.

-An assessment near the end of the workshop allows you to monitor your participants’ individual progress.
-Go through the common misunderstandings identified in the assessment, or conduct personalised reviews sessions individually with the weaker ones.
+An assessment near the end of the workshop allows you to monitor your participants’ progress.
+Go through the common misunderstandings identified in the assessment, or conduct personalized review sessions individually with the weaker ones.